Dali (Dalida album): Album singles

 "Kalimba de Luna" was released in the last quarter of 1984.
 Like "Femme", Dalida had a dancing routine for this song and was usually surrounded by 4 dancers for her TV performances of this song.

 This marks the last "dance" single released by Dalida and the last time Dalida performs a dance routine for a new release.

-The song like the other single releases of this year failed to get huge sales although it was a radio hit and widely publicized with Dalida promoting it on various TV appearances in France, Belgium and Canada.
+The song like the other single releases of this year failed to get huge sales although it was widely publicized with Dalida promoting it on various TV appearances in France, Belgium and Canada.